i-am-bee/bee-observe/README.md

 ### 🪑 Setup with OpenTelemetry

+The Observe service can be used only with the [bee-agent-framework](https://github.com/i-am-bee/bee-agent-framework).
-See the [Using Bee Observe OTLP Backend with OpenTelemetry](./docs/using-with-opentelemetry.md) section for instructions on how to use the Observe backend with the OpenTelemetry stack.
+See [OpenTelemetry Instrumentation in Bee-Agent-Framework](https://github.com/i-am-bee/bee-agent-framework/blob/main/docs/instrumentation.md) for instructions on how to enable the instrumentation there.

+For more info on setting up observe service in the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/) read the [Configuration](https://opentelemetry.io/docs/collector/configuration/#exporters) page.

 ### 🧪 Run tests